 L-Tyrosine And Adderall Can Enhance The Effect And Help You Recover

 Another amino acid, L-tyrosine is the main building block of dopamine.
 Since Adderall increases the production and utilization of dopamine, it also causes your brain to use more tyrosine.

 Due to the effect of L-tyrosine, Adderall interacts with it in one of three ways.
-Taken together with Adderall, it can potentiate the effect.
+So there are a few different timing methods that have different effects—choose the one that fits your use case best.
+Taken with Adderall, l-tyrosine can potentiate it, which means it can increase the effect of Adderall.
 Taken a few hours after Adderall, it can extend the effect, delaying the point where Adderall feels like it’s wearing off (even though it really lasts all day).

 Or, taken after Adderall wears off, it can replenish your brain’s tyrosine reserves, which helps to restore the ability to produce dopamine normally and reduces the “crash” or withdrawal after Adderall wears off.
 In fact, Tyrosine is sometimes used this way by people quitting caffeine.

-As mentioned earlier, caffeine has more global effects than Adderall, which means it will have more physical side effects such as tachycardia (racing heart) or increased body temperature.
-However, you’re likely to be using it anyway, and it probably is better to combine low-dose caffeine and Adderall rather than using more Adderall.
+As mentioned earlier, caffeine has more global effects, which means it may cause more physical side effects like a racing heart or increased body temperature.
+However, you’re likely already using caffeine, and it’s probably better to combine low-dose caffeine rather than increase the stimulant dosage.

 These are precisely dosed, and have theanine in a 3:2 ratio to caffeine.
 They also have B vitamins– discussed later.